-1.1 This Neighbourhood Development Plan (NDP, the Plan) has been drawn up using the powers in the Localism Act 2011.
+- 1.1 This Neighbourhood Development Plan (NDP, the Plan) has been drawn up using the powers in the Localism Act 2011.
 The Plan was written by a Neighbourhood Development Forum (NDF, the Forum) which was established in January 2012.
-The Forum was recognised by Camden Council in May 2013.

-1.2 The Plan has been written to conform with the policies and objectives of the National Planning Policy Framework (NPPF), March 2012.
-It has been prepared with the aim of contributing to the achievement of sustainable development, including the presumption in favour of sustainable development.

-1.3 The Plan is also in general conformity with the London Plan (2011) and the relevant Local Plan (the Camden Council Local Development Framework and its Core Strategy (CCS), 2010-25).

-1.4 As well as the three over-arching plans, the Plan draws on and adds to Camden Council Supplementary Planning Guidance.
-It also reflects the recommendations in Camden Council's Place Plan for West Hampstead (March 2012), and has drawn on the consultations and findings upon which this document was based.

-1.5 The Plan provides planning policies and guidance at a neighbourhood level.
+The Forum was recognised by Camden Council in May 2013. - 1.2 The Plan has been written to conform with the policies and objectives of the National Planning Policy Framework (NPPF), March 2012.
+It has been prepared with the aim of contributing to the achievement of sustainable development, including the presumption in favour of sustainable development. - 1.3 The Plan is also in general conformity with the London Plan (2011) and the relevant Local Plan (the Camden Council Local Development Framework and its Core Strategy (CCS), 2010-25). - 1.4 As well as the three over-arching plans, the Plan draws on and adds to Camden Council Supplementary Planning Guidance.
+It also reflects the recommendations in Camden Council's Place Plan for West Hampstead (March 2012), and has drawn on the consultations and findings upon which this document was based. - 1.5 The Plan provides planning policies and guidance at a neighbourhood level.
 It has been drawn up by people living and working in the Area, for the benefit of people who will live and work in the Area in the years to come.
 The Plan is based on extensive discussions, engagement and consultation to ensure that it clearly reflects the will of the community and has broad support.
-It is vitally important that Fortune Green and West Hampstead clearly benefits from development and the challenges it brings.

-1.6 The Plan sets out policies (in blue boxes) for the future development of the Area between 2014 and 2031.
-The end date has been chosen as it marks the end date of the current London Plan and end date of its growth target for part of West Hampstead (the West Hampstead Growth Area).
-The Plan seeks to provide a framework for how planning decisions will be made in the Area, with clear policies to be followed and applied.

-1.7 The Plan also sets out recommendations (in green boxes), which are other issues needed to achieve the Vision, but which are outside specific land use policies.

-1.8 Planning applications that accord with the policies in this Plan will be approved without delay.
+It is important that Fortune Green and West Hampstead clearly benefits from development and the challenges it brings. - 1.6 The Plan sets out policies (in blue boxes) for the future development of the Area between 2014 and 2031.
+The end date has been chosen as it marks the end date of the current London Plan and the end date of its growth target for part of West Hampstead (the West Hampstead Growth Area).
+The Plan seeks to provide a framework for how planning decisions will be made in the Area, with clear policies to be followed and applied. - 1.7 The Plan also sets out recommendations (in green boxes), which are other issues needed to achieve the Vision, but which are outside specific land use policies.
+In order to produce a Plan that is clear, accountable and comprehensive, these recommendations are included next to policies to which they refer. - 1.8 Planning applications that accord with the policies in this Plan will be approved without delay.
 Planning applications that conflict with the policies in this Plan will be refused, unless material considerations indicate otherwise.